MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 **For ReFS Volumes:**

 > [!NOTE]
->We have identified a few issues with backup of deduplicated ReFS volumes.
-We are working on fixing these and will update this section as soon as we have a fix available.
+>We've identified a few issues with backup of deduplicated ReFS volumes.
+We are working on fixing these and will update this section as soon as we've a fix available.
 Until then, we are removing the support for backup of deduplicated ReFS volumes from 2019 UR1.
 >
 >DPM 2019 UR1 and later continue to support protection and recovery of normal ReFS volumes.